Radar in World War II: Canada

 While the Canadian Army was basically satisfied with the 200-MHz CD systems, it did ask for an improvement to 10-cm operation.
 Since the Microwave Section was then well experienced in these systems, they easily provided a design.
 Before even a prototype was built, the Army gave an order to the REL for a number of sets designated CDX.
 Production started in February 1943, but only 19 sets were actually delivered with 5 of these going to the USSR.

 In the spring of 1943, German submarines started operating just outside the Saint Lawrence Seaway – the primary ship route from Canada to Great Britain.
 To counter this, the Royal Canadian Air Force (RCAF) asked that 12 sets of a long-range microwave system be built.
 A magnetron producing 300 kW at 10.7 cm (2.8 GHz) was developed by the firm NEC.
 For radiating a narrow horizontal beam to sweep the sea surface, a slotted antenna 32 by 8 feet in size was designed by William H. Watson at McGill University.
 The system was designated MEW/AS (Microwave Early Warning Anti Submarine).

 The transmitting and receiving equipment was located behind the antenna, and the assembly could be rotated at up to 6 RPM.
 The controls and PPI display was in a nearby fixed building.
 This could detect targets at up to 120-miles (196-km) range.
 A second version, designed for detecting high-flying aircraft, was designated MEW/HF (Height Finding).
 In this, the power could be switched to a smaller, rotating antenna that gave a narrow vertical beam.
 The RCAF put both versions of the MEW into operation at several sites in Newfoundland, Quebec, and Ontario.

 In addition to the radar sets previously described, many others were designed at the NRCC's Radio Branch during the war years – a total of 30 of all types.
 Of these, 12 types were turned over to the REL where they were built in quantities varying from a few to hundreds; altogether, some 3,000 were produced before the REL was closed in September 1946.

+Netherlands

+From 1936 onwards, the Meetgebouw in Wassenaar started to develop the electric listening device, i.o.w. a 70 cm (425 MHz) radar.
+Production of this M39 set just started before the German invasion of The Netherlands.
+Only one device was operational downtown The Hague.
+Von Weiler, one of the developers and Staal, tasked to coordinate the production, could escape to England with the drawings.
+Two transmitter/receiver sets arrived in England via another route.
+All other systems, components and drawings were systematically destroyed.